Event data – common fields and cloud storage

 The Pismo API data platform consumes, treats, and validates events that occur during the course of normal processing (account actions, transactions, payments, auditing, and so on).
 The data from these events is delivered to you in real-time or via files that you can download.

-Idempotency of processing is recommended because the at least once delivery guarantee can result in duplicate events.
+Idempotent processing is recommended because the at-least-once delivery guarantee can result in duplicate events.

 Understanding Pismo event data

-Pismo event payload data is formatted in JavaScript Object Notation (JSON).
-For example:
+Pismo provides JSON schemas to document and validate events and their possible combinations, payloads, and event types.
+Event payload data is formatted in JavaScript Object Notation (JSON).
+For more information, see Event schemas below.

 {